-I am Mum to two children aged 10 and 7 and who I hope may follow in my footsteps in loving art, not sure they will become pet portrait artists though!
+I am Mum to two children aged 13 and 9 and who I hope may follow in my footsteps in loving art, not sure they will become pet portrait artists though!
 I am also owned by my ginger and white cat Murray and my Jack Russell Terrier, Luke and more recently Maggie, the yorkie cross chihuahua.
 Or often affectionately known as Maggles.
+I also have a part time dog called George, the cocker spaniel who is my best friends dog.
 I haven’t painted their portraits yet though.
 Maybe one day.
 All the work takes place in my studio in Kent.
 I am pretty much always in my studio, well inbetween walking the dogs, so if you want to come down and see what pet portrait I am working on or you want to view any portraits in the flesh before you proceed with a commission I am more than happy for you to visit.
 It’s small and cosy and very welcoming.
 You will get a warm greeting from my two dogs as well.
 If you are lucky my cat too!
 The kettle is always on and I have plenty of biscuits in the cupboard.

 This is Murray.
 We adopted him in 2012 from Gumtree.
 Now I don’t condone adopting animals from there as I believe people should go through the proper avenues to rescue animals, but after being repeatedly rejected by rescue centres we went down this route.
 What a cat he is!
 He is roughly 12 now and he is the most chilled pet I think I have ever owned.
 Even my husband who is not a cat person adores him.
 He is boss of the house over the dogs and they both know their place when he is around.
 He will try and follow us on walks and would love to come all the way if he could.
 He loves the kids, particularly Nicola my daughter.
 He also has a second home with my neighbour’s three cats.
 She often finds him in her kitchen waiting for food with her 3!
 He really is hilarious